Wondering how to find short term rentals? Learn all the tricks and tips

 - Only consider listings with pictures of the inside and outside of the property.

 You likely wouldn’t buy a house without seeing pictures of it, and you also probably wouldn’t go out with someone from a dating site who didn’t provide photos on their profile.
 Follow the same standards when looking for a short term rental.
+Plus, it helps you see the apartment features and possibly even the community.

 - Reach out to the owner to ask questions.

+Another tip when looking at short term lease apartments or vacation rentals?
+Ask questions.
 Too many people are afraid that they’ll annoy the landlord by asking a lot of questions.
 Most property owners will appreciate that you want to know more about a property before renting it.
 This helps ensure it’s a good fit for both of you.
 If you encounter someone who is reluctant to answer your questions, you should be reluctant to rent from them.

 - Do a little research.